Impingement Syndrome Treatment in Nebraska

 Relief of pain with injection of local anesthetic

-Surgical Solution - Acromioplasty
+Surgical Solution for Impingement Syndrome - Acromioplasty

 In the operating room

-Torn Rotator Cuff Tendon
+Treatment for Torn Rotator Cuff Tendon

-In the event that the rotator cuff has frayed through and ruptured, it is usually necessary to excise the damaged, degenerative portion of the tendon and reattach it to bone.
+In the event that the rotator cuff has frayed through and ruptured, it is usually necessary to excise the damaged, degenerative portion of the tendon and reattach it to the bone.
 This precludes active flexion (forward elevation) and abduction (elevation away from one's side) of the shoulder for about 4-6 weeks.
 Heavy lifting should be avoided for up to 3 months.

-Labral Tears
+Impingement Syndrome and Labral Tears

 The glenoid (socket) is flat.
 The labrum acts as a flexible retaining wall helping to maintain the humeral head in a stable position with the glenoid.
 Shear stresses and age probably account for most labral tears.
 It's difficult to tell the extent of symptoms developed from a torn labrum rather than the impingement process (acromion jams into cuff).
 Due to the potential pain contribution, labral tears were usually trimmed or repaired by an anchor to eliminate this source of pain.
 Impingement is relieved with acromioplasty at the same time.